FRANCIS-gi/Phase-2-project/README.md

 8. You have successfully created a pull request.
 Now wait for mentor approval.
 Once approved, you can merge the pull request.

-#
-## NB

-1. Use npm run dev to start server.
-2.The project uses Tailwind.
+The project uses Tailwind for styling.

 ## Tailwind